kestra-io/docs/content/blogs/2024-02-28-dbt-or-sqlmesh.md

 ---
-title: "Is it time to say goodbye to dbt and move to SQLMesh?"
+title: "Is It Time For You To Move From dbt to SQLMesh?"
 description: "Where are we with SQL transformation in the data warehouse in the Analytics Stack?"
 date: 2024-02-28T10:00:00
 category: Solutions